Brazilian-Institute-of-Robotics/elir_motion_planning/moveit_with_gazebo/README.md

 ```

 #Running the tests
 Launch your robot world, with the controllers and models.
-Then launch the moveit_planning_execution and add the motion planning plugin
+Then launch the moveit_planning_execution and add the motion planning plugin to the Rviz.